Parthbo7/InsightTube/README.md

 ## ⚙️ How It Works

-1. User inputs a YouTube channel or selects a feature
+1. User inputs a YouTube channel
 2. API fetches real-time data
 3. Data is processed using analytics logic
-4. Insights are displayed via interactive dashboards
+4. Insights are displayed via dashboards

 ---

 ## 🎯 Why InsightTube?

 - 📊 Real-time analytics
-- ⚡ Fast and lightweight (Streamlit-based)
+- ⚡ Fast and lightweight
 - 🧠 Data-driven insights
-- 🎨 Modern UI/UX
+- 🎨 Clean UI/UX
-- 🔍 Useful for creators, analysts, and marketers
+- 🔍 Useful for creators & analysts

 ---